mauron85/react-native-background-geolocation/README.md

 Method will return all stored locations.
 This method is useful for initial rendering of user location on a map just after application launch.

-NOTE: Returned locations does not contain locationId.
+NOTE: Returned locations does not contain location.id.

 | Success callback parameter | Type    | Description                    |
 |----------------------------|---------|--------------------------------|